 At the conference, I had a vivid image strongly impressed in my mind.
 The image was that of a steel birdcage with countless people locked inside, including countless religious people.
 They were unhappy and discontent.
 Due to fear, these people never cried out to God but just accepted their life though dissatisfied and unhappy.

-God desires these us to be released from their cage and to be set free: free from sin, doubt, guilt, fear, anxiety, worry, and stress.
+God desires these people to be released from their cages and to be set free: free from sin, doubt, guilt, fear, anxiety, worry, and stress.
 Free from the lies, myths, and misconceptions we have accepted about God.

 I know many people who take advantage of confession but never confess one or two particular sins out of fear.
 God is our loving Father and wants us to know that no sin is too big for Him to forgive.
 It doesn’t matter if you’ve killed three people or had five abortions.

 In fact, at this same Divine Mercy Conference, a priest told the story of some ladies he knew who each had over 10 abortions before seeking and finding God’s love, mercy, and healing.

 So, it doesn’t matter what you have done in the past but where you wish to go in the future.
 God can wash your soul spotlessly clean, and when you know the power of that love and mercy, it will free you.